syncfusion-content/maui-docs/MAUI/Chips/Customization.md

 ## ChipStrokeThickness

-The [`ChipBorderWidth`] property customizes the border width of the SfChipGroup.
+The [`ChipStrokeThickness`] property customizes the border width of the SfChipGroup.

 {% tabs %}